powergama/powergama/userguide/model_description.md

 where $j$ refers to AC
 and DC branches with limited capacity.

-The *second* set of constraints state that the power generation at generators is limited by lower and upper bounds, most notably the generation capacity and available power as described in the [\[section on power generation\]](#power-generation): $$C_2:\quad
+The *second* set of constraints states that the power generation at generators is limited by lower and upper bounds, most notably the generation capacity and available power as described in the [\[section on power generation\]](#power-generation): $$C_2:\quad
     P_g^\text{min} \le P^\text{gen}_g \le P_g^\text{limit},$$ where $g$
 refers to all generators.

-The *third* set of constraints state that the pumping is limited by the pump capacity $$C_3:\quad
+The *third* set of constraints states that the pumping is limited by the pump capacity $$C_3:\quad
     0 \le P^\text{pump}_p \le P^\text{pump,max}_p,$$ where $p$ refers to
 all pumps.

-The *fourth* set of constraints state that the flexible load is limited by the maximum demand $$C_4:\quad
+The *fourth* set of constraints states that the flexible load is limited by the maximum demand $$C_4:\quad
     0 \le P^\text{flex}_f \le P^\text{flex,max}_f,$$ where $f$ refers to
 all flexible loads.

-The *fifth* set of constraints express the condition of power balance at each node, which requires that net power injection at a node equals the net AC power flow out of the node.
+The *fifth* set of constraints expresses the condition of power balance at each node, which requires that net power injection at a node equals the net AC power flow out of the node.
 Net power injection is given as generated power minus demand, pumping and load shed plus power inflow